Japandi TV Unit - Serenity & Functionality

 Accessories: less is more

 On the TV cabinet, there should be a maximum of 2 to 3 objects.
-Think of a small ceramic vase, a dry branch, or a handmade earthenware bowl.
+Think of a small ceramic vase, a dry branch, or a handmade earthenware dish.
 No kitsch, no rows of collectibles.

 Rug: organic and low-pile